 My recommendation for small hands in the first measure is: 4 3 2 3 2 3 2 1 | 4.
 Having your thumb on the final C of the first measure gives your hand more room to smoothly accommodate the leap up to A. In this variation, I recommend fingerings that always have 1 before each of these leaps, so to figure them out, work backwards from those moments.

-The next variation moves the impressively speedy rhythms of the right hand into the left hand and adds a new challenge.
-The bass note (now the first left-hand note in every measure) still plays the C E F from the original theme, but it does so an octave lower than before.
+In Variation 2, Mozart moves the speedy rhythms of the right hand into the left hand and adds a new challenge.
+The bass note (now the first left-hand note in every measure) plays the C E F from the original theme, but it does so an octave lower than before.

 The right hand employs finger legato, which is shown by the many ties in mm.
 60–63.
-When the beginning part (the A section) returns, Mozart adds more chromatic harmony to give the piece more color and complexity.
+When the A section returns, Mozart adds more chromatic harmony to give the piece more color and complexity.

 This finger legato also creates a series of suspensions in mm.
 60–63.
 Suspensions occur when a note that belongs in a chord, like the G in m.
 60, is held out while the underlying harmony changes.
 In m.
 61, the harmony changes to F major, which in this style doesn’t usually include G. This creates a sense of tension, and Mozart strings out two more suspensions after this.